What we're about

 is a seasoned creative writing, performance and event professional.
 She has curated literary events for the Smithsonian Project and the Getty Center; co-founded and directed the literary nonprofit Write Now; produced and coordinated fundraising events for more than a dozen nonprofits, including Habitat for Humanity and Youth, Rights & Justice; and has taught writing and performance for more than a decade at colleges, universities and community organizations across the United States, including NYU, Boston University, and Lewis & Clark.
 She is a Co-Producer for the Back Fence PDX series and host for The Moth in Portland, OR, where she also teaches the art and craft of storytelling and story production at Literary Arts.

-Mindy received her doctorate in Depth Psychology and Somatic Studies from Pacifica Graduate Institute, where she specializes in the psychology and neurobiology of language and expression, voice and breath work, and trauma recovery.
-She brings to this work her back ground as a poet and performer who BUST Magazine has called “the lingustic orgasm we’ve all been waiting for.”
+Mindy holds a doctorate in Depth Psychology with a specialization in Somatic Studies.
+Her research documents the impact of trauma on voice and expression, as well as the role language and voice play trauma healing and integration.
+She brings to this work her back ground as a poet and performer who BUST Magazine has called “the linguistic orgasm we’ve all been waiting for.”
 She is the author of three full-length collections of poetry and the Powell's Indie Press best-seller how-to on creative writing Glitter In The Blood.
 She also co-edited the anthology of poetry for teenage girls, Courage.
 Her newest book, Open Your Mouth Like a Bell is out on Write Bloody and can be found anywhere books are sold.
 You can find her work or see her perform by visiting thecultofmindy.com.
 Contact Mindy: mindy [at] freedelivery [dot] life.

 B. Frayn Masters

 decided at 5 that writing and performing was her thing.
 She convinced childhood kids to perform with her and held her first shows at the base of the railroad tie steps of the neighbors house and sold tickets out of that same (obvs. very supportive) neighbor lady’s red wagon.
 She is still is a performer, scriptwriter, storyteller and added making videos and doing voice over into the mix.
-She is the Creator, Executive Producer, and Host of the Back Fence PDX live storytelling series — and was also a PDX Producer and Co-Host for The Moth GrandSLAM.
+She is the Creator, Executive Producer, and Host of the Back Fence PDX live storytelling series — and is also the PDX Producer for The Moth GrandSLAM.
 She was voted Best Storyteller/Spoken Word Artist for the 2015 Willamette Week’s Best Of issue.
+She is also a performer in and co-produces LOFI @ HIFI — a kick ass variety show with a regular cast/guests where all the proceeds go to a community non-profit — no railroad ties involved.

-Masters has been a producer, writer, and voice over artist on several podcasts, she has written and cast giant scavenger hunts for businesses, hosted numerous non-profit fundraisers.
+Masters was lucky enough to be a guest performer in w00stock 2.1, which starred the super funny Wil Wheaton, Adam Savage, and Paul & Storm.
 Samples of her literary leanings can be found in City of Weird, Airplane Reading, MonkeyBicycle 6, Hobart, and Mountain Man Dance Moves: The McSweeney’s Book of Lists.
 Oh, and, fun fact she has read the screenplays for the first three Twilight movies about 30 times each because she got to write 500 multiple choice questions for each movie for an app.
-She puts most of the monies in her bank account as a writer, producer, director, and voice over artist.
+She puts most of the monies in her bank account as a voice over artist and as an animation and commercial scriptwriter.
 She swoons for good stories.
-Contact B. Frayn: b.frayn [at] gmail [dot] com.
+Contact B. Frayn: b.frayn [at] freedelivery [dot] life.